 Assessment scores used for admission purposes must be (5) years old or less from the test date.

-*Only one option below is required for completing DMACC's assessment requirement.
+*Select one option below to fulfill DMACC's admission assessment requirement.

 - Complete the COMPASS test and ALEKS math placement assessment.
 For testing information visit the Testing Center website.

 *New students who fill out a full or part-time application for admission and indicate that English is not their native language may need to take the ESL COMPASS, which is made up of four tests: Grammar/Usage, Reading, Listening, and Math.
 Delivered in Standard English, the ESL COMPASS will assess appropriate levels of English proficiency while suggesting courses to start your college career.

-- Submitting an ACT in reading, writing, and math.
-(All ACT scores must be sent).
+- Submit ACT scores in reading, writing, and math.

-- Providing evidence of successful college experience in math, reading, and writing course work.
+- Provide evidence of successful college experience in math, reading, and writing course work.
 If college experience is older than five (5) years, students are strongly encouraged to take the COMPASS test.

 There are required scores for ESL students: ESL language usage-111, ESL reading-111, ESL listening-111, and ESL sentence meaning-111.